dev-0x7C6/libretro-sh-launcher/README.md

 So, uhh...
 It's real pain, but I think I fugure it out.
 Still launch script twice for no reason, and the second copy is not seen gamepad.
 Wtf?

 Note: Debian users (using package) must not copy any files, just edit it.
+Note 2: Also, important steps for debian users is 1 and 3.
+Do not copy anything, but change home dir and permition of the file.
+It's not *yet* automatic.

 1. Find your gamepad vendor code
   ``` bash